 Most importantly, the preference for video production over other types of content continues to grow with consumers, making it vital to marketers and brands.

 To help keep on top of this, let’s look at different trends in video marketing to expect through 2021.

 Google originated this trend back in 2016 with the launch of YouTube’s 6-second “bumper” ads.
 This new format wasn’t just for shortening attention spans in general, but specifically to fit the growing trend of mobile video and shorter videos being created.

 It was also to the reality that most people would just watch the countdown on a long video ad until they could click the “skip” button.
 And since, mobile video and short-form videos have since become the norm.

 Now is a content landscape of constant scrolling and swiping, capturing attention and becoming memorable needs to be within seconds on any social network, especially on the exponentially growing and extremely competitive Instagram.
-And if you’re looking to stay competitive on IG this year, check out 5 Instagram Marketing Trends to Expect in 2019.

 More Long-Form Video Content

 Yes, this might sound like it’s going to contradict the trend above, but the distinction between video advertising and video content marketing makes a world of difference.
 An advertisement is more designed to catch attention and delivery a quick message.